laboon/Capstone_Spring2019/project_list.md

 POC: Raphael Cardoso Fernandes

 ### Including Specialized Hardware into Artifact Evaluation

 Many areas of computer science rely almost entirely on empirical evaluation that uses software, data sets, benchmarks, scripts, and a myriad of other artifacts to evaluate new ideas and compare with past innovation.
 These evaluations are typically carried out by running "our" software versus "their" software; we have build a system called Occam that facilitates and validates such comparisons, called Artifact Evaluation (AE), by keeping track of all experiments there are run in such comparisons.
 Our current version of Occam only supports running experiments on Docker on Linux machines.

 This project aims to expand our AE system to accommodate specialized hardware.
 For example, if an experiment requires the use of a Raspberry Pi, Arduino, or supercomputer, how can we connect the images running on Docker to this specialized hardware?
 A PhD student has already carried out one single proof of concept system, but it has been characterized as a hack: kludgy, one-of, hard to work with.
-Our job this semester a good extension of AE for specialized hardware and integrate it into Occam.
+Our job this semester  is to extend OCCAM adding an easy to use interface for specialized hardware.
+This interface will allow OCCAM to seamlessly execute AE in any hardware (when that hardware is available, obviously!).

-Required Skills: knowledge of Linux, desire to learn how to connect different machines.
+Required Skills: knowledge of Linux, python programming, desire to learn how to connect different machines.

-Desired (but not required) Skills: experience with containers such as Docker, experience with multithreaded programming.
+Desired (but not required) Skills: experience with containers such as Docker, multithreaded programming, and prototyping platforms (e.g., Arduino, raspberry pi)

 POC: Henrique Potter